 At the top of the list is reduced star size.
 This further emphasizes the detail and contrast of a deep-sky image by allowing it to stand out from the surrounding sea of stars.
 Filtering out skyglow and light pollution means that longer exposure times of 5 minutes and beyond from the city are possible from the city.
 You will likely capture more detail in your subject than ever before.

-Here is an example of what is possible with a Canon 450D and a 12nm Ha filter
+Here is an example of what is possible with a modified Canon DSLR and a 12nm Ha filter.

 Choices – 12nm or 6nm versions